Best practices for effective testing

 Small test methods

-There are several ways to make your test methods small, easy to read and understand.
-When your Arrange part becomes huge, you can use the tester class and helper classes.
-If you see too many code lines in this section, you can move the Arrange code into the generated Tester class.
+There’re several ways to make your test methods small, easy to read and understand.
+When the arrange part is too big, you can use the tester class and helper classes.
+Move the arrange code into the generated tester class.

-Additionally, when you want to use the same code in different modules, you can use helpers as described in Using Another Helper in a Helper.
+If you need to use the same code in different modules, you can use helpers as described in Using Another Helper in a Helper.

 Use message argument in assert* methods